anitawoodruff/python-template/README.md

 ```

-## From VSCode with Python extension
+## From VSCode

-either:
+After installing the Python extension from Microsoft, use any of these methods:
 - right-click on test-file & select 'Run All Tests'
 - shift-[ctrl/cmd]-p and select 'Python: Run All tests'
 - 'Run Tests' lightning-bolt button in bottom bar